zx0r/ResilientNetworkArchitectures/README.md

 ###### Technical Architecture

-- **Client**: User seeking circumvention, running Tor Browser or Tor daemon with Snowflake enabled.
+- **Client**: User seeking secure access architectures, running Tor Browser or Tor daemon with Snowflake enabled.
 - **Broker**: A central server (itself often accessed via domain fronting) that facilitates rendezvous between clients and Snowflake proxies.
 It manages a list of available Snowflake proxies.
 - **Snowflake Proxy**: A temporary WebRTC peer.
 This can be:
   - A browser extension run by a volunteer.